Anch9999/AiToDinoRun/README.md

 ```shell=
 vagrant up
 ```
 P.S.
-Mention all application you execute in Windows10, you should open by **"run as administrator"** item to avoid some unexpect error occurs.
+Mention all application you execute in Windows10, you should open by **"run as administrator"** item to avoid some unexpected  error occurs.

 ### B. GCP VM
 By the way, you also can use google cloud platform to build up your virtural machine, in practice, I choose 16 vCPU and 104 GB memory size to be my VM.
 And next you need to install gui tools and connection by VNC Viewer.